-While working with a current client, I was engaged in a conversation about how difficult it was to get their workers onboarded, and how it negatively affects their Customer Experience.
-As 90 percent of their worker population is directly customer-facing, the cause and effect of the worker onboarding experience can create “Customers for Life” or “Lifelong Haters.”
-I was immediately reminded of how this example fell in direct alignment with what Appirio calls the Virtuous Cycle.
+While working with a current client, I was engaged in a conversation about how difficult it was to get their workers 'on board' and how negatively it affects their Customer Experience.
+As 90 percent of their worker population is directly customer-facing, the cause and effect of the worker onboarding experience process can create “Customers for Life” or “Lifelong Haters.”
+I was immediately reminded of how this example directly aligned with the Virtuous Cycle.

 While accurate, the definition of onboarding only addresses half the equation.
 It focuses on the internal orientation and how to become a member of the internal team, but not how to engage and promote customers to become a member of the team as well.

-So, what does onboarding look like from a few different views?
-Let's take a look:
+So, what does onboarding look like from different perspectives?
+Let's see...

-As a customer, my desire is simple: to have the product or service I have purchased working to my expectations, delivered and/or implemented in the fastest time possible, and with the fewest number of issues.
+Customer perspective - As a customer, my desire is simple: to have the product or service I have purchased working to my expectations, delivered and/or implemented in the fastest time possible, and with the fewest number of issues.
 I want to have a hassle-free experience.
-If I can get that, I will continue to buy from you and tell my friends about it.
+If I can get that, I will continue to buy from you and tell my friends about my experience with you.

-So, if companies can focus on addressing the issues of the internal and external customer-oriented training at the worker level, the manager will have an engaged and customer-focused worker, and ultimately, create a great Customer Experience.
-Happy Workers create Happy Customers!
+So, if companies can focus on addressing the issues of the internal and external customer-oriented training at the worker level, managers will have an engaged and customer-focused worker, and ultimately, create a great Customer Experience.

-Learn more about onboarding success in our ebook, The Productivity Prescription: How To Create a More Productive Workforce.
+Interested in learning more about how to succeed at the customer and employee onboarding process?
+Check out our eBook, The Productivity Prescription: How To Create a More Productive Workforce.